Extly/extension-skeleton-for-joomla/README.md

 ### Clean Deveveloment Assets

 The `webpack.config.js` now includes the configuration of the development assets to be cleaned before builds.
 For instance, the `node_modules`.
-By default it is disabled, feel free to confure it.
+By default it is disabled, feel free to configure it to meet your requirements.
 Sample configuration:

 ```javascript
 const globalCleanDevAssets = [